 If you could go back in time and save the life of someone you loved, would you?
 More importantly, should you?
 When the Doctor’s companion, Rose, chooses to save her father from a hit-and-run accident, the result is an emotional roller-coaster ride with all of time and space at stake.
 While many viewers (including myself) were left cold by the time-devouring “Reapers”, I would strongly argue the emotional core of the episode — the relationship between Rose and her father — is as strong here as Doctor Who has ever been.
 Watch it, then maybe go give your parents a hug, eh?

 Written by Steven Moffat

-I’m afraid to say much about this one for fear of spoiling the ride for you, but let’s just say that it involves an 18th century fireplace, a 51st century spaceship, a woman named Reinette, and an impossible romance.
+I’m afraid to say much about this one for fear of spoilers, but suffice to say it involves an 18th century fireplace, a 51st century spaceship, a young French woman named Reinette, and an impossible romance.
 While this episode has a more traditional monster in the form of malfunctioning robots, the real monster of this tale is time itself.
 As we see repeatedly throughout this tale, time marches on with or without us, and not even a Time Lord is immune to it.
 I’m usually pretty cold when it comes to the romance genre, but darn it if The Girl in the Fireplace doesn’t still warm my heart every time I see it.

 Series Three, Episode Ten